 - Transaction complete! – When you have finished selecting and paying for your items (and even if you have not made a purchase) and you are getting ready to leave the store, always smile, say, “Thank you!”
 “Merci!,” and “Good Bye,” “Au revoir“).
 And, be sure to include any other customers or sales people who may be within earshot in your “au revoir.”
 It is just good manners to do so!

-- Bring your own shopping bags – While most clothing and specialty stores offer bags for the items you purchase, this is not the case in most shops that sell food items.
+- Bring your own shopping bags – While many clothing and specialty stores may offer bags for the items you purchase, this is not the case in most shops that sell food items.
 Carrying at least a fold-up shopping bag with you is always a good idea.